jedi4ever/patrickdebois-research/agents.md

 - Rift Agents API, which allows anyone to develop agents that can use the Rift language server to suggest codebase-wide edits to the user in their IDE. - https://github.com/morph-labs/rift

 - CodeGen , Building fully-autonomous software engineering automation. - http://codegen.com
+- ⚡ Agent-driven software development for enterprise codebases - https://twitter.com/mathemagic1an/status/1725193428060025306

 - Herd, a group of llamas: Mixture of Expert (MoE) techniques for enhancing LLM performance through expert-driven prompt mapping and adapter combination: https://github.com/alexrs/herd
 - A Survey on LLM-based Autonomous Agents: https://github.com/Paitesanshi/LLM-Agent-Survey
 - New AI framework for superfast agentic decision making, unlimited tools, LLM steerability, and much more — semantic router can massively improve use-cases with RAG : https://twitter.com/jamescalam/status/1742174665844428844

 - React agent in Langchain with local LLM - https://betterprogramming.pub/a-simple-agent-with-guidance-and-local-llm-c0865c97eaa9
+- GPT Builder at home...having an agent build another agent!  - https://twitter.com/jerryjliu0/status/1721639447207583882
+- Rivet Is An Open-Source Visual AI Programming Environment which is suited for building complex agents with LLM Prompts, and it was Open Sourced recently - https://twitter.com/cobusgreylingza/status/1701566980728242199
+- a single common interface for communicating with agents. - https://agentprotocol.ai/

 ## Autogen
 - Use AutoGen for Local LLMs:  https://microsoft.github.io/autogen/blog/2023/07/14/Local-LLMs/